 The IDF and Israeli Security Agency Shin Bet have jointly conducted an operation called “Operation Hunter’s Network” against the Hamas network after the officials got a hint of a new campaign from Gaza-based Hamas hackers.
 In this new campaign, hackers posted seductive pictures of young, beautiful Israeli women on social media to attract IDF soldiers and get classified information from them.

 The operation against these hackers lasted for months after receiving reports about suspicious online activities of some of the Israeli soldiers.
 Through the operation, a large number of accounts owned by Hamas’ operatives on social media platforms including Facebook was identified.
 These accounts were operated using stolen identities or fake information and the sole purpose was to lure IDF soldiers through seductive profiles to obtain confidential information.
-Both reservist and regular soldiers fall prey to Hamas’ trap.
+Both reservists and regular soldiers fall prey to Hamas’ trap.

 Military Intelligence officials in Israel are referring to these accounts as Enemy Accounts.
 The Hamas operatives hunted down IDF soldiers and gained their confidence.
 After having an intimate chat, the supposed account holder asked them to download an app such as Wowo Messenger, SR Chat and YeeCall Pro to start video chatting.
 These apps actually were infected with Trojan horse viruses.

 After the virus reached its destination, that is, the soldier’s phone, the Hamas operatives immediately obtained access to the data on their phones such as pictures, text messages, WhatsApp conversations, contacts and they also identified the location of the soldier.
 The virus also enabled Hamas operatives to access the camera and microphone of the phone, through which they could capture images and record communications and conversations.
 They also downloaded other applications to ensure that the phone remains infected even after the malicious app was detected and deleted.
-The soldier remained unaware of this data capturing.
+The soldier remained unaware of this data capture.